 My love fell off to sleep

 The first time I heard his song was as a lullaby, sung by Holly Hunter to the recently kidnapped Nathan Junior in Raising Arizona.
-Later it was Art Garfunkel’s rendition.
+Then I heard Art Garfunkel’s rendition.

 I’ll admit it.
 I liked this song.
-I liked the song so much I decided to commit the lyrics to memory so I could sing the ballad on my own.
+I liked the song so much I decided to commit the lyrics to memory.
 And as I began singing, I kept asking, “What are these words coming out of my mouth?”

 I had a bottle of burgundy wine